thorOdinson16/astronaut_health_digital_twin/README.md

 ### Patient Model

 BioGears runs all scenarios against a single `StandardMale.xml` patient.
 A female patient variant or a patient parameterised from individual astronaut anthropometrics and physiology would improve the physiological realism of BioGears-generated cardiovascular responses.
 The current approach relies entirely on the ODE layer for inter-individual variability.

+### Stress Formula Double-Counting Risk

+The stress computation aggregates contributions from all concurrently active events using a general collector (`_collect_event_stress_deltas`).
+An EVA safety net is included to avoid double-counting exercise stress if it was already captured via the effects list.
+However, in edge cases where multiple event types fire in the same timestep, the interaction between the safety net heuristic and the effects list may produce minor inaccuracies.
+A cleaner resolution would be to have each event type own its exclusive stress channel.

 ---